mymindstorm/GitMail/README.md

 # GitMail

-It's a GitHub client for Gmail, currently a work in progress.
+It's a very basic GitHub client for Gmail, currently a work in progress.

 ## Why?